-Ankle impingement occurs when a bony growth at either the front or back of the ankle bone where it meets the shin bone restricts normal ankle range of motion.
+Ankle impingement is when a bony growth at either the front or back of the ankle bone restricts normal ankle range of motion.
+Impingement means tissues have become trapped between bones.
+This injury occurs where the ankle bone meets the shin bone and often follows a sprain that hasn't fully healed.

 Ankle impingement can be anterior affecting the front of the ankle or posterior impingement affecting the back of the ankle depending on where the bony growth occurs.
 Impingement can often occur following an ankle sprain which fails to heal properly.